lightly-ai/lightly/docs/source/docker/integration/docker_trigger_from_api.rst

 - You can submit jobs through the API, fully automating the Lightly workflow.
 - You can automatically trigger a new job when data is added to your dataset.
-- You no longer require direct access to the Lightly Docker
-- You do not have to restart the Lightly Worker between jobs
+- Use Lightly docker a background worker and processes new jobs automatically.

 Requirements
 ------------